geoff-project/coi/docs/tutorials/packaging.rst

    soon as your package imports any of its dependencies, simply because Pip hasn't had *a chance* to install your dependencies yet.
 2. Specify :samp:`version = attr: {my_package}.__version__` in
-   :file:`setup.cfg`: On setuptools before version 46.4, this does the same as the first option – and so has the same problems.
+   :file:`setup.cfg`: On Setuptools before version 46.4, this does the same as the first option – and so has the same problems.
 3. Specify :samp:`version = attr: {my_package}.__version__` in
    :file:`setup.cfg` *and* require ``setuptools>=46.4`` in
-   :file:`pyproject.toml`: New versions of setuptools textually analyze your code and try to find ``__version__`` without running it.
-If this fails, however, setuptools will fall back to importing your package and break again.
+   :file:`pyproject.toml`: New versions of Setuptools textually analyze your code and try to find ``__version__`` without running it.
+If this fails, however, Setuptools will fall back to importing your package and break again.

 Further reading: